Overview

 Focus and outputs

-Co-design, collaboration, and integration among stakeholders and input from advisory organizations, will ensure the mCDR sector is built scientifically robust, socially equitable, and financially sustainable.
+With a focus on co-design, collaboration, and integration, and with input from advisory organizations, CONVERGE CDR delivers research outputs to ensure any advancements in the mCDR sector are scientifically robust, socially equitable, and financially sustainable.

-Interdisciplinary teams, led by a cohort of CONVERGE HEROs and guided by principal investigators and the TCA Transformation Hubs, will coordinate across the primary pillars of science and data, policy, community engagement, and business to advance the mCDR sector in Canada.
+Interdisciplinary teams, led by a cohort of CONVERGE HQPs and guided by principal investigators and the four TCA Transformation Accelerators, will coordinate across the primary pillars of science and data, policy, community engagement, and economics to investigate marine carbon dioxide removal within Canada.

 Relationship between mCDR COMPASS and TCA